matteokeole/minecraftjsgui/dev/drafts.md

 Each custom renderer registered by the instance has access to its **canvas texture** (`WebGLTexture`) and can update it when a change must be visible for the user (e.g. a GUI hover effect on a button).
 The output renderer will use the new canvas texture on the frame following the update.

-### Pipeline
+### Rendering pipeline

 On every frame, the output renderer draws the canvas texture of each custom renderer.
 This result is stretched to fill the entire viewport.

-### GUI notes
+### As few GUI updates as possible

-The GUI renderer should update its content texture as little as possible.
-Here are some cases where a content texture update is needed:
+The GUI renderer should update its canvas texture as little as possible.
+Here are the few cases where an update is necessary:
-- After the first render
+- On the first render
+- After the recover of a lost WebGL context
-- On a resize event, after the render
+- On a window resize event
-- When an event listener bound to a component requests a redraw of it (e.g. an hover effect updates the component UV, but to see the result a redraw must be requested)

-Some components need a certain texture to be present in the `textures` folder:
-- `Button` instances rely on `widgets.png`
-- `Text` instances rely on `font.ascii` (at least)
-- `Image`/`ImageButton` instances rely on the texture provided when creating them.

-**Solution:** add an error texture used when a texture isn't available.
-This prevents the demo from crashing when it fails fetching a texture.
-But does this bring shader errors if the size of the error texture doesn't match that of the wanted texture, and thus invalidates the UV?
+- A redraw requested by a listener (e.g. click) or an asynchronous method (e.g. API call).

 ***